Dreaming of a GT-ometry

 Definition (\(G\)-points): The point \(\star\) is the \(G\)-ometry corresponding to the identity morphism \(\id_G: G \to G\).
 A \(G\)-point of a \(G\)-ometry \(X\) is a morphism of \(G\)-ometries \(\star \to X\).
 We denote by \(X(G)\) the set of \(G\)-points of \(X\).

-A \(G\)-point is the equivalence class of the section of the structural morphism under the conjugacy action of \(\pigeom(X)\).
+A \(G\)-point is the equivalence class of a section of the structural morphism under the conjugacy action of \(\pigeom(X)\).
 It also corresponds to a lift of the outer action \(G \to \Out(\pigeom(X))\) into an actual action \(G \to \Aut(\pigeom(X))\).
 A \(G\)-ometry which admits a \(G\)-point is a split extension of \(G\), the section corresponding to the \(G\)-point.
 In this case, \(\piet(X)\) is realized as a semi-direct product \(\pigeom(X) \rtimes G\).

 The funny game is to attempt doing geometry with \(G\)-ometries – and especially constructing “usual” spaces using these purely group-theoretic objects.
 For example: